Updated April 9th, 2026

 Improved employee productivity

-Performance feedback is most useful when it’s delivered in the flow of work, giving employees the chance to apply it in real-time.
+Performance feedback is most useful when delivered in the flow of work, giving employees the chance to apply it in real time.
 However, managers often struggle to deliver real-time employee feedback, especially in remote and hybrid settings, when they may not have as much visibility into performance.

 Augmenting performance management with AI can increase employee productivity by facilitating personalized feedback and performance insights — all in the flow of work.
 GenAI-powered performance reviews can help managers deliver better feedback more consistently, while employees get sound advice they can immediately implement for better outcomes.